DataResponsibly/RAI_Site.github.io/_pages/education.md

 lives.

-You can read the complete [We are AI comics](https://r-ai.co/WeAreAI_ComicsSeries) in English and Spanish.
+You can read the complete [We are AI comics](https://r-ai.co/WeAreAI_ComicsSeries) in English, Spanish, and Ukrainian.
 The first volume of We are AI is also available in [Greek](https://dataresponsibly.github.io/comics/we-are-ai/Vol1_gk.pdf).
 Our [Data, Responsibly comics](https://dataresponsibly.github.io/comics/)